 University of Alabama is known for it's academic work in the following disciplines:

-University of Alabama's most influential alumni faculty include professors and professionals in the fields of Law, Social Work, and Criminal Justice.
+University of Alabama's most influential alumni include professors and professionals in the fields of Social Work, Criminal Justice, and History.
 Here are some of University of Alabama's most famous alumni: